List of nuclear weapons: Pakistan

-As of June 2019, Pakistan is believed to possess about 160 nuclear weapons.
-The specifications of its weapon production are not disclosed to the public.
+As of 2024, Pakistan is believed to possess about 170 nuclear weapon devices and the specifications of these weapon systems and their productions are highly classified.
 The main series for nuclear transportation is Hatf (lit.
 Target).

 North Korea

 North Korea claims to possess nuclear weapons, however, the specifications of its systems are not public.
 It is estimated to have 6–18 low yield nuclear weapons (August 2012 estimate).
 On 9 October 2006, North Korea achieved its first nuclear detonation.

 On 25 May 2009, North Korea conducted a second test of nuclear weapons at the same location as the original test.
 The test weapon was of the same magnitude as the atomic bombs dropped on Japan in the 2nd World War.
 At the same time of the test, North Korea tested two short range ballistic missiles.
 The country tested a 7 kt nuclear weapon on 2 February 2013.
 On 3 September 2017, North Korea conducted an underground thermonuclear test which had an estimated yield of 100kt to 250kt, according to various sources.

+On March 24, 2023, North Korea unveiled the Hwasan-31 tactical nuclear bomb with at least 10 warheads shown, each measuring an estimated 40 to 50 centimeters in diameter and 1 meter in length as reported by the South Korean media.
+Hwasong-11A (KN-23) and KN-25 ballistic missiles are capable of carrying it.

 South Africa

 South Africa built six or seven gun-type weapons.
-All constructed weapons were verified by International Atomic Energy Agency and other international observers to have been dismantled, along with the complete weapons program, and their highly enriched uranium was reprocessed back into low enriched form unsuitable for weapons.
+All constructed weapons were verified by International Atomic Energy Agency and other international observers to have been dismantled along with the complete weapons program, although they still possess the highly enriched uranium.